Cookies on this website

 Community Partner projects 2025-26

-Daybreak Oxford: understanding the economic impact of services
+Daybreak OxfordAssessing the economic impact of Daybreak's services

-Emmaus Oxford: developing a carbon calculator for second hand goods
+Emmaus Oxford: Developing a carbon calculator for second hand goods in order to quantify environmental impact

-Green Arts Oxfordshire Network: building a solar powered culture consortium
+Green Arts Oxfordshire Network: Building a solar powered culture consortium across the 35 creative organisations

 Funding